Solid science and proven techniques

 Grand Staircase Escalante Partners is a member of the Escalante River Watershed Partnership.
 They work together to continue cutting and treating Russian olive trees where they were previously removed, covering between 1,500 to 2,000 acres annually.
 They also monitor a third of the watershed each year for emerging weed issues and to see how native habitat is responding to the past treatments.

 RiversEdge West is a member of the Dolores River Restoration Partnership.
 The partnership works to maintain 1,882 acres along the Dolores River where they have removed invasive tamarisk trees.
-The work to remove secondary weeds and establish native plants will improve habitat, stream health, and protect the $10 Million invested in the river over the last decade.
+The work to remove other weeds and establish native plants will improve habitat, stream health, and protect the $10 Million invested in the river over the last decade.

 Our Community Grant Program funds projects working to connect communities to healthy rivers by improving either access or river health.